corcoted/GA-scratch/README.md

 # GA-scratch
-Scratch work and WIP on geometric algebra
+Scratch work and WIPs on geometric algebra

+Code here has no guarantee to work or otherwise be correct.

+(c) Ted Corcovilos 2021